Superalex0102/CarSharing/README.md

 - Save rental cars
 - Request notifications if a car becomes available for rental
 - Upon renting a car, the user can choose the rental period.
-- Submit an application to become an operator
+- Submit an application to become a partner
-#### Operator 🚗
+#### Partner 🚗
-An operator can:
+A partner can:
 - Create rental advertisements for their cars
 - Modify rental advertisements for their cars
 - Remove rental advertisements for their cars